Online MHC FAQ

 10.)
 If I don’t live in Massachusetts, will this degree give me licensure as a Mental Health Counselor in the state I’m living in?
 Applicants must check with their state licensing board and present our program to them to make sure that they are eligible for licensure in their respective state.
 Our graduates have been largely successful in obtaining licensure; however, they may have to go through an administrative process to do so.
 To be 100% certain, we strongly recommend that you check with your local board as such regulation is subject to change.

 11.)
 What is the cost of the two weeks at UMass Dartmouth?
 All students pay the cost of taking 6 credits, and the additional cost of staying at UMass Dartmouth.
-The total cost, including housing, breakfast and lunch, is approximately $850.
-You may waive the housing expense, approximately $700, leaving approximately $150 in mandatory fees.
-Besides the two courses at UMass Dartmouth, all online students take an online course throughout the summer, which usually starts at the end of May and ends in mid August.
-The total cost for the summer semester at UMass Dartmouth ends up being close to $5,500.
+The total cost, including housing, breakfast and lunch, is approximately $1,000.
+You may waive the housing expense, approximately $800, leaving approximately $200 in mandatory fees.
+Besides the two courses at UMass Dartmouth, all online students take an online course throughout the summer, which usually starts at the end of May and ends in mid-August.
+The total cost for the summer semester at UMass Dartmouth ends up being close to $6,000.

 12.)
-How many classes do I take in the summer?
-During the two weeks at UMass Dartmouth, you complete two courses.
-However, in late May, all Mental Health online students start their first online course in Ethics.
+How many classes do I take during my first semester?
+You're completing two courses during the two weeks at UMass Dartmouth.
+Also in late May, all Mental Health online students start ethics, which is their first online course.
 This online course will last the entire summer, ending in mid-August.